binaryage/cljs-devtools/README.md

 # cljs-devtools-sample

-<span style="color:red">** DANGER ZONE - WORK IN PROGRESS - EXPERIMENTAL APIs **</span>
+**DANGER ZONE - WORK IN PROGRESS - EXPERIMENTAL APIs**

-**[cljs-devtools](https://github.com/binaryage/cljs-devtools)** provides additional tools to aid in ClojureScript web development.
+[cljs-devtools](https://github.com/binaryage/cljs-devtools) aids in ClojureScript web development.

   * Better presentation of ClojureScript values in Chrome Devtools Console.

-This project is an example of integration of cljs-devtools into an external project.
+This project is an example of integration into an external project.

 <img src="https://dl.dropboxusercontent.com/u/559047/cljs-formatter-prototype.png">